 You can always file a standard deduction, which is often the best bet for people with simple tax situations.
 But depending on your mortgage interest, charitable gifts, medical expenses, state taxes and other deductions your actual deductions could be several times the standard deduction, in which case you are missing out if you don't itemize.
 Simple record keeping or accounting errors could be keeping you from receiving the full refund amount owed to you.

 All Medical and Dental deductions for Federal income taxes are figured using the IRS Publication 502 Medical and Dental Expenses.
 Each state has its own formula for the amount of medical and dental expenses which are deducted using the Federal Guidelines as the basis for what is and is not deductible in that state.
 Given the current economic climate state income tax rates are in an almost constant state of flux, making it difficult for residents to keep track of current tax allowances.
-Consulting with a professional tax accountant may be an excellent choice when preparing this year's taxes.
+We have found consulting with a professional tax accountant is an excellent choice when preparing our yearly taxes.
+She often finds more deductions that we are eligible for but had not thought about.
+And since her fees are an allowable tax deduction, too, it does pay to have professional help in filing our taxes.